Wanted162/brain-task-app/README.md

 ---

 ## 🔹 Access the Application
-The application is deployed on AWS EKS and exposed via an AWS Elastic Load Balancer (ELB).
+The application was deployed on AWS EKS and exposed via an AWS Elastic Load Balancer (ELB).
 - a495cbc6fa5da4838b0165958ba9bf6d-1165788814.ap-south-1.elb.amazonaws.com

 ---